How to Prepare for Competitions

 What do parents do?

-- Help your child look after their equipment
+- Help your child to look after their equipment

-- Take a competition video for your coach to review
+- Take competition videos for your coach to review

-- Encourage them to eat and drink at regular intervals
+- Make sure your kid eat and drink at regular intervals

 Fencing competitions begin with the poules and proceed to direct elimination (DE) rounds.